“He was the first person who talked about the former West instead of only the former East.”

 Igor Zabel (1958-2005), the name generator for this Award, was an influential Slovenian curator, art critic, writer and theorist, the main propagator of his country’s art scene during the 1990s.
 As the senior curator of Ljubljana’s Moderna galerija, he established cultural links between Eastern and Western Europe.

 Igor Zabel was, by all means, a role model for new generations of curators and critics of contemporary art.

 The laureates of this Award, just like Igor Zabel, have brought together specific fields of knowledge and culture, and pointed to the necessity of their omnipresence in human lives.
 And these are the ideas that the Igor Zabel Award for Culture and Theory cherishes.

 The award is not by application.
 An international jury made up of one artist, one curator and one theorist appoints the laureate.
 One of the members is always from Slovenia.
 In addition to the award, three working grants are offered.
 The laureate gives one of these grants, while the jury decides the other two.

-With total prize money of EUR 76,000 it is one of the highest and most prestigious prizes for cultural activities related to Central and South Eastern Europe.
+With total prize money of EUR 76,000 it is one of the highest and most prestigious prizes for cultural activities related to Central, Eastern and South Eastern Europe.

-Candidates can be all those who work on broadening international knowledge of Central and South Eastern European visual culture.
-The award emphasises the importance of theoretical and scientific engagement, therefore it addresses international curators, theorists, writers, critics who come from or live and/or work in Central and South Eastern Europe, whose work spans this geography, respectively.
+Candidates can be all those who work on broadening international knowledge of Central, Eastern and South Eastern European visual culture.
+The award emphasises the importance of theoretical and scientific engagement, therefore it addresses international curators, theorists, writers, critics who come from or live and/or work in Central, Eastern and South Eastern Europe, whose work spans this geography, respectively.